Gathered natural materials, along with air dry clay beads are what you need to create a beautiful nature mobile for kids.

 First, make your clay beads as these will take a little while to dry.
 If you are using ready-made beads please head straight to Step 4.

-Set them aside on a tray or dish to dry and harden.
-We find the best place for ours to dry is on a well-lit, sunny windowsill.
+Set them aside on a tray or dish to dry and harden. - Paint beads

-Once your clay beads are dry, begin painting them any color your little folk choose and set aside again to dry.
+Once your clay beads are dry, paint them any color and set aside again to dry.

-I like to make some clay beads prior to doing this activity so that the kids can set those aside to dry and continue straight on if they choose to.
+I like to make some clay beads ahead of time so that the kids can set those aside to dry and continue straight on if they choose to. - Cut and loop cord

 Take your cord and cut off roughly five feet.
-Take one end and create a small hook for your mobile to hang off and knot it together (approximately two fingers in width will do).
+Take one end and create a small hook for your mobile to hang off and knot it together (approximately two fingers in width).

 Taking your two sticks, place them side by side about six inches from the loop end of your cord and tie the cord around the two of them.